Vern Buchanan: 2010

 In May 2009, Buchanan announced his candidacy for reelection.
 He defeated Don Baldauf in the Republican primary, and Reverend James T. Golden in the general, with 68.9% of the vote.

 2012

 In 2012, Buchanan defeated Democratic former state representative Keith Fitzgerald with 53.6% of the vote.
 This is his narrowest victory since 2006.

 2014

 In 2014, Buchanan defeated Democratic nominee Henry Lawrence with 61.5% of the vote to Lawrence's 38.4%.

 2016

 In 2016, Buchanan defeated Democratic nominee Jan Schneider, an attorney and author, with 59.8% of the vote to Schneider's 40.2%.

 Results

 2018

 In 2018, Buchanan defeated the Democratic nominee, attorney David Shapiro, with 54.6% of the vote.

 2020

 In 2020, Buchanan defeated Democratic nominee Margaret Good with 55.5% of the vote.
 Good defeated Buchanan's son James in a closely watched special election in 2018.

 In February 2021, Buchanan announced his candidacy for reelection in 2022.

+2022

+In 2022, Buchanan won a 9th term by defeating Democratic nominee Jan Schneider, who was the previous nominee in 2016, with 62% of the vote.
+Buchanan's constituency changed as a result of the 2020 redistricting cycle.
+The new 16th district no longer encompasses Sarasota county.